J. D. Tippit: Murder and investigation

 Out of the four bullets recovered from Tippit's body, only one (according to Nicol) or none (according to Cunningham) could be positively identified as having been fired from Oswald's revolver; the others "could have" been fired from that revolver, but there was no certain match.
 When the revolver was test-fired by the FBI, it was reported that it was leaving inconsistent microscopic markings on the bullets, i.e. two consecutive bullets fired from it could not be matched to each other.
 This was because the revolver had been rechambered for .38 Special but not rebarreled for .38 Special, so the bullets were slightly undersized compared to the barrel, making their passage through the barrel "erratic".

-Extensive damage to the bullets (mutilation) was also noted.
+Extensive damage to the bullets and mutilation was noted.
 Later, the House Select Committee on Assassinations (HSCA) agreed with Cunningham's conclusion that none of the bullets found could be positively identified, or ruled out, as having been fired from Oswald's revolver.
 Still, when they test-fired the gun, they found that bullets fired from it could actually be matched to each other, if they were of the same type and manufacturer.

 There was a discrepancy between the four cartridge cases (2 Western, 2 Remington-Peters) and the four bullets (3 Western-Winchester, 1 Remington-Peters) found; one of the proposed explanations was that Oswald fired five shots, and one bullet and one cartridge case were not found.

 Upon his arrest and during subsequent questionings by police, Oswald denied any involvement in Tippit's murder.
-Based on eyewitness' statements and the gun found in Oswald's possession at the time of his arrest, he was formally charged with the murder of J. D. Tippit at 7:10 p.m. on November 22.
+Based on eyewitness' statements and the gun found in Oswald's possession at the time of his arrest, he was formally charged with the murder of Tippit at 7:10 p.m. on November 22.
 During the course of the day, police began to suspect that Oswald was also involved in the shooting of Kennedy.

-At approximately 1:00 am on November 23, Oswald was also charged with assassinating President John F. Kennedy.
+At approximately 1:00 am on November 23, Oswald was also charged with assassinating Kennedy.
 Oswald continued to maintain his innocence in connection with both murders.
-In the late morning of November 24, while being transported from the Dallas City Jail to the Dallas County Jail, Oswald was fatally shot in the abdomen by Dallas nightclub owner Jack Ruby.
+On November 24, while being transported from the Dallas City Jail to the Dallas County Jail, Oswald was shot and mortally wounded by Dallas nightclub owner Jack Ruby.
 The shooting was broadcast throughout the United States and Canada on live television.